An Impactful Opportunity

 Costs and Requirements for Volunteer Interns

 The program fee is listed at the end of each Volunteer Intern opportunity.
-The program fees vary based on length of program, transportation, and accommodation costs.
+The program fees vary based on length of program, and, Meals.
 The program fee is non-refundable and must be paid 30 days before the program starts.

 Program Fee (listed per project)